MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/deprecated-features.md

 ### Mexico realized and unrealized VAT

-Microsoft Dynamics AX 2012 managed unrealized value-added tax (VAT) by using Mexico-specific functionality for “unrealized tax.”
+Microsoft Dynamics AX 2012 managed unrealized value-added tax (VAT) by using Mexico-specific functionality for unrealized tax.

 |   |  |
 |------------|--------------------|